When I open my eyes, Robby is sitting opposite me in the window.

 “I thought about looking for you guys.”

-“Wanna get stoned?” he pulled a joint from under his long hair.
+“Wanna get stoned?” he pulls a joint from under his long hair.

 “Why not?
 You always got weed?”